 Hanoi – their food is so good and they even did paella!
 Really good and cheap cocktails.

 La catedral – if you find yourself in Vedado and want good food and $1 mojitos…and yeah you read that right!

 If there’s only one thing to take away from this great island, it would be how to salsa (basic steps at least).
 Every single bar, club, restaurant and every street corner will at some point have everyone salsa’ing away.
 Of course, you can go to formal lessons but I found it was way more fun to just join in on the dance floor.

 1830 – located by the seafront, it’s an open air bar which has a mega salsa vibe in between the easy live choreography everyone can join in with.
 If you are female, expect a Cuban man to come and offer to salsa with you..and guys, find a gal and get involved as noone is allowed to sit for too long!

-Fabrica De Arte Cubano (FAC) – This was hands down my favourite which was super popular with both Cubans and tourists.
+Fabrica De Arte Cubano (FAC) – This was hands down my favourite and was super popular with both Cubans and tourists.
 It is a club which has a few different dance floors; one is more intimate with the DJ and another in a huge room, plus an art gallery, a cinema upstairs and outdoor areas.
 It’s a true cultural experience.
 It was only open from Thursday to Sunday’s at the time.

 La Zorro y el Cuervo – You enter this bar via a red telephone box!
 We went for a jazz night which was amazing..much less salsa than everywhere we had been!
 Jazz in Cuba is definitely something to experience.